Neutralized local entropy, and dimension bounds for invariant measurs: Covering, differentation, and Ergodic theorems

 By Lemma \ref{BBCL}, we can choose a finite subset $\mathcal{C}_n\subseteq A^{(1)}_n $ s.t $\bigcup_{x\in \mathcal{C}_n}B(x,n,e^{-rn})\supseteq A^{(1)}_n$ while $\{B(x,n,e^{-r n})\}_{x\in\mathcal{C}_n}$ has an overlap bound smaller than $e^{3d\tau n}\leq e^{3d\frac{r}{2}n}\leq e^{\frac{\lambda}{8}n}$ (for all $n$ large enough depending on $M$ and $\Lambda^{(\underline\chi,\tau)}$).
 Then,

 Then,

 \end{proof}

 \textbf{Remark:} A possible heuristic way to interpret Lemma \ref{LLYD} is the following: we think of belonging to a measurable set as satisfying some property.
 Then, for almost any point which satisfies a certain property, more and more points which spend a long portion of their orbit close to this point inherit this property as well.
-That is, a bigger and bigger exponential portion of the exponential Bowen ball lies in the measurable set as well.
+That is, a portion of the exponential Bowen ball, with bigger and bigger exponential portion bounds, lies in the measurable set as well.